swapnali3112/customer_behavior_analysis/README.md

 MIT — feel free to fork, star, and use in your portfolio.

 👨‍💻 About the Author:

+I am an AI Engineer dedicated to architecting intelligent, data-driven solutions that bridge the gap between raw data and autonomous insights.
+My work integrates the structural reliability of the SQL/Python/Power BI stack with the transformative capabilities of Generative AI.

+I don't just visualize data; I build systems that understand it.
+From optimizing high-performance data pipelines to deploying LLM-powered applications, I am passionate about creating scalable, production-ready tools that turn information into intelligence.
+For me, every project is a masterclass in precision, and I thrive on the challeng
+💼 LinkedIn: Swapnali Kadam
+www.linkedin.com/in/swapnali-kadam-38005a286

+Let’s connect professionally

 💡 Thanks for checking out the project!
 Your support means a lot!
 Feel free to star ⭐ this repo or share it with someone learning Data Analytics.🚀